This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.

-This topic explains how to create a deployable package for each of components.
+This topic explains how to create a retail deployable package for Microsoft Dynamics 365 for Finance and Operations manually.

 - Commerce runtime (CRT)